We rank and review the 9 best mobile phone insurance companies to help you find the cover you need.

 Gadget Cover's prices vary depending on the model and value of your mobile phone.

 Gadget Cover mobile phone insurance is rated 5 Stars by independent review site Defaqto, making it 'an excellent product with a comprehensive range of features and benefits'.
-On customer review site Trustpilot, Gadget Cover has a 5.1/10 rating for its mobile phone insurance, based on hundreds of reviews.
+On customer review site TrustPilot, Gadget Cover has a 4.7/10 rating for its mobile phone insurance, based on hundreds of reviews.

 Switched On mobile phone insurance offers cover against accidental damage, breakdown and malicious damage, theft, loss and unauthorised use included as standard on their Ultimate Cover.

-Switched On mobile phone insurance is rated 5 Stars by independent review site Defaqto, making it 'an excellent product with a comprehensive range of features and benefits'.
-It has a score of 4 out of 5 on Feefo based on over 80 reviews in the past year.
+Switched On Ultimate mobile phone insurance is rated 5 Stars by independent review site Defaqto, making it 'an excellent product with a comprehensive range of features and benefits'.
+It has a score of 7.6 out of 10 on TrustPilot based on over 200 reviews in the past year.

 Gadget Buddy mobile phone insurance offers cover against accidental damage, breakdown and unauthorised use, but doesn't include theft and loss on its Bronze cover as standard.
 Silver includes cover against theft as standard and Gold, Gadget Buddy's most comprehensive policy, includes cover against both theft and loss as standard.

-Gadget Buddy's Gold mobile phone insurance is rated 4 Star by independent review site Defaqto, making it 'a product with a good level of features and benefits'.
+Gadget Buddy's Gold mobile phone insurance is rated 3 Stars by independent review site Defaqto, making it 'a product with a good level of features and benefits'.

 Barclays mobile phone insurance is rated 5 Stars by independent review site Defaqto, making it 'an excellent product with a comprehensive range of features and benefits'.